reveurmichael/machine_learning/Readme.md

     - How did you implement your app
     - How did you deploy your app
     - How CI/CD/GitHub Actions/WebHook plays a role in your deployment
-- If possible, make it fun.
+- If possible, make it fun (Because life is good).
-- If possible, make it fancy.
+- If possible, make it fancy (Because you are young).
 - If applicable, include an ethics analysis of your project in the video.
 - If applicable, include an social impact analysis of your project  in the video.
 - If applicable, include an market analysis of your project  in the video.